spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/implement-abac.md

 Palette, ABAC is implemented using [Resource roles](./resource-scope-roles-permissions.md) and [Resource filters](../../tenant-settings/filters.md).

-The Resource role define the permissions a user has on resources, and the Resource filters define the scope of the resources the user can access.
+The Resource role defines the permissions a user has on resources, and the Resource filters define the scope of the resources the user can access.
 When a Resource role is assigned to a user or team, it must be paired with a Resource filter to control access based on a tag value.